-Cattle Guard Foundation Installation
+Cattle Guard Foundations

 Although some have mounted cattle guards to railroad ties for support, the most permanent and recommended installation method begins with a concrete vault.
 The vault serves two purposes:

-- keep the dirt from behind the walls of the vault area from creeping in
+- Keep the dirt from behind the walls of the vault area from creeping in

-- allow the footings to provide proper support
+- Allow the footings to provide proper support

 Generally, it is suggested a trench, about a foot deep and wider than the guard itself be dug.
 The cattle guard foundation walls should be at least six inches wide to make up the ‘vault box’ so that dirt will not collapse the walls and the footers should be large enough to support the passing vehicle weight and transfer the load to the ground.
-We typically see 12 inch walls that are eighteen inches deep to support each load-bearing beam of the guard.
+We typically see 12-inch walls that are eighteen inches deep to support each load-bearing beam of the guard.

 Depending upon your soil conditions, drainage may be achieved with a deep crushed-rock base such as a French drain or by running PVC piping through the concrete walls to discharge any excess water.
 Some areas may allow for natural drainage, but without proper removal of any water, the foundation and thus the guard itself may be compromised.
 Effective drainage is vital to the longevity of the crossing and should be done with the best possible long-term solution in mind.